 High Financial Rating: Always use companies with high financial ratings and reviews.
 Using AM Best companies with B+ ratings or better when buying Texas burial insurance is essential.
 This helps with peace of mind knowing the company will honor its financial commitments and pay your claim when due.

 Average funeral costs in Texas can range over a wide variety of price points, depending on several factors.
 Pricing for funeral services varies by city and the funeral home used.
 A typical burial in Houston or Midland is more expensive than elsewhere in Texas.
 The chart below shows average prices for cremation and burial for locations throughout the great state of Texas.

 The average burial service in Texas is $7,861

 The average cremation service in TX is $6,363

 Not included in the price estimates:

 - Cemetery Property, Plot of Land, Columbarium, etc.

 Texas Cremation Statistics

-Texas law prohibits cremation to take place less than 48 hours after death unless waived by a Medical Examiner or Justice of the Peace.
+Texas law prohibits cremation from taking place less than 48 hours after death unless waived by a Medical Examiner or Justice of the Peace.
 Cremated remains can be kept or disposed of in one of the following ways.